Zachhi/FlockingBoids-VS/README.md

 # Flocking Boids
-imulates how fish flock and run from a predator in a closed enviroment
+This program simulates how fish behave (flock) in large groups, and how they run from a predator when flocking

-The base idea comes from Craig Reynolds.
-However I changed it up a ton.
-In this simulation, you will find the ability to change flocking patterns, the type of boid, and more.
-Each type of boid has different attributes (how they run from a predator, rotation speed, movement speed,  etc.).
-You can add "repulsions" which repulse the boids away, add and delete the borders, and toggle the 3 rules.
+A major part of this program was to make it look as clean as possible.
+I focused on having it look professionally done, and I put a lot of thought into the design of the simulation itself.
+There have been plenty of flocking boid programs done, and I wanted mine to pop out and look better than any others.
+If you search for flocking boid programs around the web, almost all of them look the same, with a select few that really blow you away.

+The base idea comes from Craig Reynolds, who developed a model for flocking in 1986.
+More can be read here: https://www.red3d.com/cwr/boids/

 **Flocking Boids considers 3 rules: Seperation, Allignment, and Cohesion**
 * Seperation defines the way boids avoid each other and avoid contact with each other.